AmanShakya0018/forgeui/README.md

-# ForgeUI
+# ⚡ ForgeUI

 ## 📖 Introduction

-ForgeUI is a customizable, developer-friendly React component library, enabling rapid UI development with modern design, seamless integration, and reusable components tailored for modern web projects.
+[**ForgeUI**](https://forgeui.in) is an animation-first React component library focused on building **rich, modern, and interactive UI components**.
+From animated forms to shimmer text and motion-enhanced cards, ForgeUI helps you drop in delightful, production-ready components with minimal setup.

+Perfect for developers who care about UX, detail, and micro-interactions.

 ## 🛠️ Technologies Used

 - Next.js
 - TypeScript
-- Nodemailer
 - Tailwind CSS
+- shadcn/ui
-- Shadcn
+- Framer Motion

 ## 🚀 Getting Started